Hepatitis A is vaccine-preventable virus that attacks the liver and can cause a form of liver disease.

-Hepatitis A is caused by a virus and is preventable with a vaccine.
-Almost always thought of as a traveler’s disease, Hep A can be spread through sexual contact, especially any feces to mouth (analingus) action, or sharing drug equipment with an infected partner.
+- Often thought of as a traveler’s disease, Hep A can be spread through sexual contact, especially analingus (where there may be feces to mouth contact), or sharing drug equipment with an infected partner.

 What kind of symptoms could I have if I am infected?

-- Some people when first infected might experience fatigue, nausea and vomiting, abdominal pain, jaundice (yellowing of the whites of the eyes and skin), dark urine, low-grade fever and loss of appetite.
+- When first infected, people may experience fatigue, nausea and vomiting, abdominal pain, jaundice (yellowing of the whites of the eyes and skin), dark urine, low-grade fever and loss of appetite

 How do I prevent this?

 - Condoms and dental dams